Action/emotion

 Dreaming About Information Overload: Meaning, Psychology & Symbolism

-Dreams of information overload may reflect feelings of stress and difficulty processing emotions or experiences.
+Dreams of information overload may reflect feelings of overwhelm and the need for mental clarity.

 Written by: DreamMeaning Editorial Team